- Have you dreamt of hiring a virtual assistant (VA)?

 - The One Thing by Gary Keller & Jay Papasan – helping you remember to focus on that ONE thing you do well and delegate the rest!

-- Our latest podcast episode from The Simplifiers, featuring Nigel Collin – How to Grow Your Small Business, Inch by Inch:
+- PODCAST: Episode 016 featuring Nigel Collin – How to Grow Your Small Business, Inch by Inch:

 What would it FEEL like if you could take back control of your to-do list and your life?

 Disclaimer: This blog post includes affiliate links because we wholeheartedly believe in the products, books and courses featured on the podcast.
 Therefore, we get compensated when you click on the links above and decide to purchase these items, which helps us continue to serve and support you.
 We share only the very best resources with our listeners and hope you find great value in them, as well.